My Favorite Destin, FL Restaurants

-The boys like the flatbread pizza; all the other menu items were more complicated than their young palettes craved.
+The boys liked the flatbread pizza; all the other menu items were more complicated than their young palettes craved.

 Portions are small but decadent.
-Price is on the higher side, $32+ for dinner entrees.
+The price is on the higher side, $32+ for dinner entrees.
 But, you get what you pay for and the food is prepared perfectly.

 Ok, more of My Favorite Destin, FL Restaurants!
 What I must tell you first at Pompano Joe’s you can get a bucket of margaritas!!
 A bucket!!
 Sign me up!